 Check your Internet connection

-First, make sure your Apple Watch is connected to the Internet – either through your iPhone or directly via Wi-Fi or mobile.
+First, make sure that your Apple Watch is connected to the Internet—either through your iPhone, or directly via Wi-Fi or cellular.

 If you're sure that your watch has an Internet connection and you still see the error, follow the steps in the next section.

 Restart your watch

 Restart your Apple Watch, make sure it has an Internet connection, then try updating it again.